jbroadway/docs/docs/2023.1/creator-tools/concepts/characters.md

 Character models are converted to Unity scenes, which you can then test and configure to your liking, before being exported as [[:asset bundles]] for uploading to your account through the Flipside XR website.

+> **Note**: For a full video walk through, visit Bring Your Own Character into Flipside Studio.

 ## Rigged models

 In order to work in Flipside Studio, characters must be properly rigged using a humanoid skeletal setup which maps to Unity's [humanoid animation system](https://docs.unity3d.com/Manual/UsingHumanoidChars.html).
 If you have a character that is not rigged, or is in an alternate file format such as OBJ, you can try using Adobe [Mixamo](https://www.mixamo.com/#/) to convert it to a rigged model for you.